B2-Kumar/Notes/javascript.md

 BOM?

-spread operator : spread or unpack elements of an array or object into another array or object.
+spread operator : Spread or Unpack elements of an array or object into another array or object.

 Rest Parameter : Used to represent multiple function arguments as an array.
 Only used as a parameter in function definitions.